-Another great feature to PSLF is that forgiven loan amounts aren’t considered income by the Internal Revenue Service (IRS) so they are not taxable.
+Another great feature of Public Service Loan Forgiveness is that forgiven loan amounts aren’t considered income by the Internal Revenue Service.
+That is to say, they are not taxable.

 Perkins loan cancellation

-NURSE Corps Loan Repayment Program
+Nurse Corps Loan Repayment Program

-- A licensed registered nurse (RN);
+- A licensed registered nurse; or

-- An advanced practice registered nurse (APN); or
+- An advanced practice registered nurse; or

 - A nurse faculty member with qualifying nursing debt